vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Compatibility

-This module is designed for use with Terraform 0.13 or later.
+This module is intended for use with Terraform 0.13 or later.

 ## Note

 - The `location` submodule creates a location or uses an existing location ID or name.
 - All optional fields are set to `null` in the `variables.tf` file.
 You can override the values.
 - The `location` submodule downloads the attached host script to the home directory and appends permissions to the script.
 Use the modified script in the `user_data` attribute of VSI instance.
-- If you want to use a particular version of a module, set the argument `version` to the module version.
+- To use a particular version of a module, set the `version` argument to the module version.

 ## Requirements

-### Terraform Plug-ins
+### Terraform plug-ins

 - [Terraform](https://www.terraform.io/downloads.html) 0.13 or later.
 - [terraform-provider-ibm](https://github.com/IBM-Cloud/terraform-provider-ibm)